-- (a) The Committee on Financial Disclosure: - (1) monitors the release of financial disclosure reports to ensure compliance with the statute and the Committee's guidance; - (2) reviews and, within the Committee's discretion, approves or disapproves any requests for the redaction of statutorily mandated information where the release of the information could endanger a filer or a filer's family member, as provided in § 550.30; - (3) reviews and approves or disapproves any requests for waiver of costs associated with a request for the release of a financial disclosure report; and - (4) provides guidance when questions not covered in these regulations arise. - (b) The Committee's Subcommittee on Public Access and Security is delegated the authority to act for the Committee where necessary to implement the provisions of these regulations.
+- (a) The Committee on Financial Disclosure: - monitors the release of financial disclosure reports and the publishing of reports to a publicly accessible online database to ensure compliance with the Act and the Committee's guidance; - (2) reviews and, within the Committee's discretion, approves or disapproves any requests for the redaction of statutorily mandated information where the release of the information could endanger a filer or a filer's family member, as provided in § 550.30; - (3) reviews and approves or disapproves any requests for waiver of costs associated with a request for the release of a financial disclosure report; and - (4) provides guidance when questions not covered in these regulations arise. - (b) The Committee's Subcommittee on Public Access and Security is delegated the authority to act for the Committee where necessary to implement the provisions of these regulations.

-§ 540 Requesting a Report (Form AO 10A)
+§ 540 Requesting a Report

-- (a) Requesters must submit a Form AO 10A to the AO's Financial Disclosure Office.
-The form must: - (1) include a list of the filers whose reports are requested; - (2) be signed and dated by the requester; and - (3) contain the information identified below in § 540(c). - (b) Each Form AO 10A received that results in the release or viewing of a report will be retained throughout the period that the report is available to the public (see: § 550.10), except as provided in § 540.30(b).
+- (a) To request a report, requesters must submit a Form AO 10A or its electronic equivalent to the AO's Financial Disclosure Office or must register for access to the online database. - (1) The Form AO 10A or its electronic equivalent must: - (A) include a list of the filers whose reports are requested; - (B) be signed and dated by the requester; and - (C) contain the information identified below in § 540(a)(2).

-- (c) Under 5 U.S.C. app. § 105(b)(2), all requests to examine, or for a copy of, a financial disclosure report must be submitted in writing to the Committee on Financial Disclosure and contain the following: - (1) the requester's name, occupation, and address; - (2) the name and address of any other person or organization on whose behalf the inspection or copy is requested; and - that the requester is aware of the prohibitions and restrictions with regard to obtaining or viewing the report.
+- (2) All requests must contain: - (A) the requester's name, occupation, and address; - (B) the name and address of any other person or organization on whose behalf the inspection or copy is requested; and - (C) the requester's affirmation that he or she is aware of the prohibitions and restrictions with regard to obtaining or viewing the report. - (b) Each request received that results in the release or viewing of a report will be retained throughout the period that the report is available to the public (see: § 550.10), except as provided in § 540.30(b).